AI4Finance-Foundation/RLSolver/helloworld/maxcut/readme.md

 utils.py # utils file, including opt_net, obj, read, write, etc. learn_to_anneal.py  # our algorithm.
-gurobi.py # solve max by utilizing Gurobi, which should be installed and the license is required. scip.py # solve max by utilizing Scip, which should be installed . random_walk.py # the random walk method greedy.py # the greedy method simulated_annealing.py # the simulated annealing method
+gurobi.py # solve max by utilizing Gurobi, which should be installed and the license is required. scip.py # solve max by utilizing SCIP, which should be installed . random_walk.py # the random walk method greedy.py # the greedy method simulated_annealing.py # the simulated annealing method